 When I picked up this book to read, I won’t lie, the first impression was that this might come with a pinch of sadness, spiralling one into purpose-loss and the will to live life.
 But at the same time I had faith in Paulo Coelho.
-I have read most of his books which make you ponder on your life and then ignite a fire in you, which you never believed existed in you.
+I have read most of his books which make you ponder on your life.
+They ignite a fire which you never believed existed in you.
 And he didn’t fail to prove me right.

 Well, before you proceed reading any further, let’s decide on one of these: either you aren’t going to read this book or you are ok to get spoilers before reading this book.
 If it sounds good to you, feel free to proceed.

 Veronika is a young, beautiful girl in her 20s who tries to commit suicide.
 She swallows sleeping pills but eventually survives with a weak heart which would stop beating in a week’s time.
-Though she wanted to end her life in that instant, she is being given a week top up to experience a life bit more.
-Because of her attempt to take her own life she ends up in the mental hospital of Villette amidst all the (in)sane people.
+She wanted to end her life in that instant.
+However now she is given a week’s top up to experience a life bit more.
+Because of her attempt to take her own life, she ends up in the mental hospital of Villette, amidst all the (in)sane people.

 Paulo Coelho always speaks about following one’s heart, the inner purpose that ignites the fire in your heart.
-Oftentimes the purpose is not accepted by the so-called society that thinks the right way is to follow the footsteps of the majority.
+The so-called society thinks the right way is to follow the footsteps of the majority, hence oftentimes the inner purpose is not accepted.
 To have education, find a secure-well paying job, get married, have children, look after the children.
 In return, earn well to support them and then teach/force them to follow the same road that you took years back.
 Also, never fail to teach them that “the road less travelled” is for the insane.